CSUN-SeniorDesign/matabit-infrastructure/docs/terraform_docs/terraform_route_53_doc.md

 ```

 Since Application Load Balancers cannot have Elastic IPs assigned to them we have to create Alias records that point to their DNS name.

+## Project 3 AWS Route 53

+For project 3 nothing changed with the Route 53 file.
+It looks the same as the file above.
+It still points to the same ALB file we created.